mrborges23/micphy2021/index.md

 We are pleased to announce that the **Mathematical, Inferential, and Computational Phylogenomics** (MIC-Phy) meeting will take place online from 15th to 17th February 2021.

 The MIC-Phy meeting intends to stimulate a broader discussion on novel phylogenomic models.
-The keynote talks will focus on the computational and statistical aspects of using large and heterogeneous sequences to build species trees and perform inference:.
+The keynote talks will focus on the computational and statistical aspects of using large and heterogeneous sequences to build species trees and perform inference.

 The keynote speakers are:
 * [Ziheng Yang](http://abacus.gene.ucl.ac.uk/ziheng/cv.html) University College London